miketallroth/Flatly-Theme/readme.md

 ## Support for Bootswatch themes

-Go to http://example.com/admin/settings page and create new setting 'Bootswatch.theme'.
-Set one of the following values to select theme instantly.
+Go to http://example.com/admin/settings page and create new settings:
+* Bootswatch.theme - the Bootswatch theme name
+* Bootswatch.logo - your logo, uploaded as an attachment, specify name only (no path)
+* Bootswatch.logoHeight - your logo height
+* Bootswatch.logoWidth - your logo width
+* Bootswatch.logoClass - the grid column classes for the logo
+* Bootswatch.titleClass - the grid column classes for the title

+Bootswatch.theme must be one of the following:
 * cerulean.min
 * cosmo.min
 * cyborg.min